SamMSalem/Diabetes-USA-Analysis/README.md

 Welcome to my analysis of diabetes mellitus, focusing on disease analysis in the USA and Marketing analysis for the top 5 drugs in the US managing this disease.
 Diabetes mellitus is a condition that happens when your blood sugar (glucose) is too high.
 It develops when your pancreas doesn’t make enough insulin or any at all, or when your body isn’t responding to the effects of insulin properly.
 This project was created out of a desire to understand the disease burden, its prevalence, risk factors, occurrence at the county level, and to analyze the marketing strategies of the top 5 drugs.
 It delves into the disease status in the USA market and companies' marketing performance to help find optimal marketing activities to tackle this disease.

 The data was sourced from two separate sources; the USA disease data was sourced from the Centers for Disease Control and Prevention (CDC) website.
 The disease data contains detailed information on age groups, genders, diagnosed percentage per county, risk factors, obesity percentages/county for US race and ethnicity, Social Vulnerability Index (SVI)/county, and diagnosed/undiagnosed percentages across years.
 Due to the proprietary nature of pharmaceutical sales/marketing data, this project utilized a simulated dataset that mirrors a real-world scenario.
 The simulated data was supplemented with real figures for drug sales and marketing expenditures from the company's 10-K filing, as well as trusted blogs on pharma websites, such as xtalks.
-The data was created to demonstrate my ability to analyze key marketing metrics, including market share, sales trends, and campaign or channel effectiveness.
+The data was created to demonstrate my ability to analyze key marketing metrics, including market share, sales trends, and the effectiveness of campaigns or channels.
 The simulated data contains detailed information on drug name, company, prescriptions filled, new prescriptions, sales, marketing spend on digital Ads, marketing spend on Healthcare professionals, and prescription dates.

 ## Tools I Used:
 For my deep dive into the data analyst job market, I harnessed the power of several key tools: